alx-khramov/landing-generator/README.md

 `npm start` to launch webpack-dev-server.
 Server will be running at http://0.0.0.0:8080/

-`npm run-script build` to launch single assemble by webpack.
+`npm run-script build` to launch single assembly by webpack.